js4jiang5/BatteryOptimizer_for_Mac/README.md

   - Intel CPU: limit is at maintain percentage
   - Apple CPU: limit is fixed at 80% (Note: MacOS Sequoia not supported because Apple no longer provide this function)
 - add battery daily log and notification

+  Note: Discharge and calibrate only available for Intel CPU Macs with model 2014 or earlier.
+I am still searching discharge method for the other Intel Models.

 ### Enhancements
 - replace macOS battery percentage with real hardware charging percentage.